ChristmasKris/cl/README.md

 # ConsoleLog
-This is a Javascript library whith which you can log custom messages in the console.
+This is a Javascript library with which you can log custom messages in the console.